radiojhero/players/CONTRIBUTING.md

 ## Setting up development

-You must install Node.js and (optionally, yet highly recommended) Yarn first.
+You must install Node.js and PNPM first.
-You can replace `npm` with `yarn` if you did install Yarn.

 1. Fork this repository on GitHub;
 2. Clone it to your machine and `cd` to it;
-3. Run `npm install`;
+3. Run `pnpm install`;
 4. Copy `player-settings.example.json` to `player-settings.json` and edit
     it accordingly;
-5. Run `npm start` to view and monitor your changes in the browser;
+5. Run `pnpm start` to view and monitor your changes in the browser;
 6. If that didn't open a browser window, access `http://localhost:8080/`;
 7. Work your magic.